 The shopping bags produced for Tate Liverpool were inspired by the 1964 Pop Art exhibition, 'American Supermarket', which featured Lichtenstein, Andy Warhol and other Pop artists.
 The exhibition was designed to resemble a real supermarket, complete with shelves, aisles and a checkout counter.
 Artworks were displayed alongside the commercial items they depicted, blurring the line between art and consumption.
 The artists printed mass-produced shopping bags to accompany the show.

 Framing details: This print comes in a fully archival bespoke frame selected by our designers.
-The artwork is float-mounted on archival 100% cotton core mount in a black hand-stained ash frame recessed with cotton core fillet and UV cast acrylic glazing.
+The artwork is float-mounted on conservation mount board in a black stained ash frame recessed with cotton core fillet and UV cast acrylic glazing.